openfrontier/docker-jenkins/README.md

 ## create Jenkins container
     createJenkins.sh
 ## basic setup for integrating Jenkins with Gerrit.
+    #A public ssh key of this script's runner should be added to Gerrit first as the <Gerrit admin uid>'s public key.
     setupJenkins.sh <Gerrit admin uid> <Gerrit admin email>
-    (A ssh public key of this script's runner should be added to Gerrit first as the <Gerrit admin uid>'s public key.)
 ## Destroy Jenkins container (Use with caution!)
     destroyJenkins.sh